codeandwhisky/ZenUI/PROJECT_PLAN.md

 ## Conclusion

-ZenUI is positioned to capture significant market share in the React Native UI library space through a combination of technical excellence, superior developer experience, and strong community building.
-The four-phase development plan outlined above provides a clear roadmap for establishing ZenUI as a leading choice for React Native developers.
+ZenXUI is positioned to capture significant market share in the React Native UI library space through a combination of technical excellence, superior developer experience, and strong community building.
+The four-phase development plan outlined above provides a clear roadmap for establishing ZenXUI as a leading choice for React Native developers.

 ### Key Success Factors